 Any financial aid that you are granted is automatically applied to your tuition and fees.
-Any monies that are remaining after tuition and fees are paid will be sent to the bookstore 10 days prior to the semester start date(excluding student loans).
+Any monies that are remaining after tuition and fees are paid will be sent to the bookstore approximately 10 days prior to the semester start date.
 Anything you purchase in the bookstore will automatically be deducted from your award amount.

 If you are awarded a Federal Pell Grant, any monies remaining from the bookstore will be mailed to you in a check mid-semester.
 Remaining scholarship funds are not mailed to the student in a check – they are automatically moved each semester to be used at MCCC.
 If you are planning on transferring to another college, you may request the scholarship monies to be sent to the college of your choice in writing.

 For Federal Grants & Loans, the award amount shown on your award letter is the amount you will receive is based on full-time enrollment (12 credit hours or more).
 Attending less than 12 credit hours will decrease your Grants & Loans award amount.
-Please click here to view the 2011-12 Pell Grant Award Schedule.
-Please click here to view the 2012-13 Pell Grant Award Schedule.
+Please click here to view the 2016-2017 Pell Grant Award Schedule.
 This information will help you determine your pell grant amount based on your enrollment status.

 *Please make sure to see the Keeping your Award page for information on Satisfactory Academic Progress and withdrawal from classes.
 Also the Changes to Your Schedule: Dropping or Adding Courses page.